About Lawrenceburg

 Criminal Records

-The criminal records system in Lawrence County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
-The Lawrence County Sheriff's Office and local police departments maintain these records, while the Tennessee Bureau of Investigation provides broader background checks for residents.
-To run a background check in Tennessee, individuals can request information through the TBI, which offers a comprehensive overview of an individual's criminal history.
+The criminal records system in Lawrence County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+To run a background check in Tennessee, individuals can request information through the TBI, which offers a overview of an individual's criminal history.

 Vital Records

-The Tennessee Department of Health is the central repository for vital records pertaining to Lawrenceburg and Lawrence County, including birth certificates, death records, and marriage licenses.
+The Tennessee Department of Health is the central repository for vital records about Lawrenceburg and Lawrence County, including birth certificates, death records, and marriage licenses.
 Individuals can submit requests for these documents directly through the state's vital records portal.
 The Lawrenceburg Public Library also maintains a local archive of historical vital records and genealogical resources for those researching their family history in the area.

 Business & Licensing Records